platenspeler/ESP-1ch-Gateway-ver-2.0/README.md

 Single Channel LoRaWAN Gateway
 ==============================

+Version 2.0, August 13, 2016

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
-It has been tested on the Wemos D1 Mini, using a Semtech SX1276 transceiver (HopeRF RFM95W).
+It has been tested on the Wemos D1 Mini, using a HopeRF RFM95W transceiver.

 The code is for testing and development purposes only, and is not meant for production usage.

-Engine is based on code base of Single Channel gateway for RaspberryPI which is developed by Thomas Telkamp.
+Engine is originally based on code base of Single Channel gateway for RaspberryPI which was developed by Thomas Telkamp.
 Code was ported and extended to run on ESP 8266 mcu and provide RTC, Webserver and DNS services.
+Version 2.0 adds several enhancements, two-way traffic being the most important.

 Maintained by Maarten Westenberg (mw12554@hotmail.com)

 Features
 --------
 - listen on configurable frequency and spreading factor
-- Works from SF7 to SF12.
-However, when using OTAA the TTN system reacts different:
-	For SF7 and S&8 the system will reply in RX1 time slot and use the same SF setting.
-	For SF9-SF12 the TTN system will reply with SF12 (even when the node requests with SF9).
-	This makes OTAA usage for single channel gateways more difficult than ever, as the gateway should cheat the TTN system and reply with its SFx setting no matter what the TTN server will reply with.
+- SF7, SF8.
+SF7 is tested for downstream communication
-- status updates sent every 30 seconds
+- status updates
+- PULL_DATA messages to server
-- can forward to two UDP backend servers
+- It can forward messages to two servers
 - DNS support for server lookup
 - NTP Support for time sync with internet time servers
 - Webserver support (default port 8080)
+- .h header file for configuration

 Not (yet) supported:
 - PACKET_PUSH_ACK processing
 - SF7BW250 modulation
 - FSK modulation
-- downstream messages (tx)

 Dependencies
 ------------